Associated Students of the University of California: History

 The ASUC was founded on March 2, 1887.
 Prior to this, Berkeley had no residence halls, sport teams, or permanent student organizations.
 The original purpose of the ASUC was "to organize the Student Body in such wise that it might take effective action upon all matter relating to the general welfare of the student body and the University in general."
 The organization went on to absorb the Cal Student Store, become the center of student organization oversight, and run all university athletics until the 1960s.

 Various student political parties – popularly known as "slates" – and independent student communities participate in the ASUC.
 SLATE, a pioneer organization of the New Left and precursor of the Free Speech Movement and formative counterculture era, was a campus political party at Cal from 1958 to 1966, while VOICE (a radical party) and Pact (a liberal party) were campus political parties at Cal in 1967.

-At present, two parties primarily dominate ASUC politics.
-Student Action, founded 1995, is a coalition of organizations, with key support groups being the Greek life and pre-law community.
-CalSERVE (Cal Students for Equal Rights and a Valid Education), founded 1984, is also a coalition, but one centered directly on "access, representation, and social, environmental, and racial justice."